Gendry: Storylines

-Gendry is not a point of view character in the novels, and his actions are witnessed and interpreted primarily through the eyes of Arya Stark, as well as some descriptions from Eddard Stark and Brienne of Tarth.
-He has by far the most story arc out of King Robert's children.
+Gendry is not a point-of-view character in the novels, and his actions are witnessed and interpreted primarily through the eyes of Arya Stark, with further descriptions from Eddard "Ned" Stark and Brienne of Tarth.
+He has by far the most elaborated story arc out of King Robert Baratheon's children.

 A Game of Thrones

-In his investigation about the death of Jon Arryn, Eddard Stark meets several people who had met with Arryn shortly before his death.
-One of them is Gendry, who was sought by both Jon Arryn and Stannis Baratheon.
-Eddard immediately recognizes Gendry as a bastard child of King Robert Baratheon, and tells Tobho Mott that if Gendry ever shows interest in military service, he is to be sent directly to Eddard.
-Gendry has shown promise as a blacksmith and made a helmet in the shape of a bull head.
-Eddard compliments the helmet, offering to purchase it, but Gendry refuses, to the embarrassment of his master.
+In his investigation into the death of Jon Arryn, Eddard "Ned" Stark meets several people who had met with Arryn shortly before his death.
+One of them is Gendry, who was sought by both Arryn and Stannis Baratheon.
+Ned immediately recognizes Gendry as a bastard child of King Robert Baratheon and tells Tobho Mott that if Gendry ever shows interest in military service, he is to be sent directly to Ned.
+Gendry has shown promise as a blacksmith and has made a helmet shaped like a bull's head.
+Ned compliments the helmet, offering to purchase it, but Gendry refuses, to the embarrassment of his master.

 A Clash of Kings

-After King Robert's death and Eddard Stark's political fall and eventual public execution, Varys makes arrangements for the Night's Watch recruiter Yoren to take Gendry to the Wall in order to protect him from Queen Cersei's purge.
-Gendry travels north with Yoren and thirty other recruits including Lommy Greenhands, Hot Pie and a disguised Arya Stark.
-Not far from King's Landing they are stopped by several Gold Cloaks from the City Watch, who demand that Yoren give up Gendry as he is wanted by Queen Cersei.
-Yoren refuses, and threatens off the Gold Cloaks with his recruits.
+After King Robert's death and Ned's political fall and eventual public execution, Varys makes arrangements for the Night's Watch recruiter Yoren to take Gendry to the Wall in order to protect him from Queen Cersei Lannister's purge.
+Gendry travels north with Yoren and thirty other recruits, including Lommy Greenhands, Hot Pie, and a disguised Arya Stark.
+Not far from King's Landing, they are stopped by several Gold Cloaks from the City Watch, who demand that Yoren give up Gendry, as he is wanted by Queen Cersei.
+Yoren refuses and threatens the Gold Cloaks with his recruits.

 Later, near an abandoned holdfast by the God's Eye lake, the recruits are attacked by Lannister soldiers led by Ser Amory Lorch.
-Yoren is killed in the fight, and Gendry along with Arya, Lommy and Hot Pie escape the burning holdfast through a secret tunnel.
+Yoren is killed in the fight, and Gendry, along with Arya, Lommy, and Hot Pie, escape the burning holdfast through a secret tunnel.
 Whilst on a reconnaissance run with Arya, Gendry confronts her about her true gender and identity.
 He eventually has the truth out of her and is subsequently embarrassed by how crass he had spoken to her when she was in fact a highborn lady.
 Gendry is later captured by Ser Gregor Clegane's soldiers, but is spared from death since his metalworking skill is useful as a slave laborer.
 After Lannister man-at-arms Rafford kills the injured Lommy, they are taken to Harrenhal, where Gendry works as a smith.
 When Arya decides to escape from Harrenhal, however, she persuades Gendry and Hot Pie to join her.